 The FDA previously requested drug manufacturers to immediately withdraw all prescription and over-the-counter generic ranitidine products from the U.S. market in April 2020 due to concerns that they may contain toxic N-Nitrosodimethylamine (NDMA).
 The agency described its request as the latest step in its ongoing investigation into the presence of NDMA in medical drugs.
 The FDA said it found “unacceptable levels” of the toxin in some ranitidine products prior to requesting removal of the products from the U.S. market.
 Read more.

 Zantac® is a type of medication with histamine-2 blockers that help decrease the amount of acid created by the stomach.
 On Oct.
 18, 2019, manufacturer Sanofi announced a voluntary recall of its over-the-counter brand-name heartburn drug Zantac due to it containing N-Nitrosodimethylamine (NDMA), which may cause cancer in humans.

-If you or a loved one have been diagnosed with stomach, bladder, kidney, pancreatic, colon, or liver cancer, after taking Zantac to treat heartburn, or were diagnosed with prostate cancer before age 65, you may contact Motley Rice medical attorney Carmen Scott and Daniel Lapinski by email or call 1.800.768.4026 for more information or to discuss your potential claim.
+If you or a loved one have been diagnosed with stomach, bladder, kidney, pancreatic, colon, liver, esophageal or breast cancer, after taking Zantac to treat heartburn, or were diagnosed with prostate cancer before age 65, you may contact Motley Rice medical attorney Carmen Scott and Daniel Lapinski by email or call 1.800.768.4026 for more information or to discuss your potential claim.